 Design alternatives were considered throughout the planning and design phase (i.e., what would be the best design option for the development?).
 In this regard discussions on the design were held between the EAP and the developer, which also included the consideration of sensitive environmental areas and features present as identified by the independent specialists that needs to be avoided by the placement of infrastructure.
-The draft layout plan is included as Appendix J, but it should be noted that the final layout plan will be submitted as part of the EIA Report.
+A final layout plan is included as Figure C and M.